koii-network/docs/run-a-node/introduction/types-of-nodes.md

 ---

 ![Banner](./img/Nodes%20vs%20Servers.svg)

-Nodes are computers that participate in the Koii cloud by running our software.
+A node can refer to any device or computer that is connected to a network.
+Koii Nodes make up the Koii computing cloud network.

 There are two types of Koii nodes, each with distinctly different purposes and requirements.